theshem/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/availability.md

   content=__alert_content
 %}

 Until now, the release is in a draft state (“_unreleased_”).
-Once all source maps have been uploaded and your app has been published successfully, finalize the release with the following command:
+Once all source maps have been uploaded, and your app has been published successfully, finalize the release with the following command:

 ```sh
 $ sentry-cli releases finalize <release_name>